bodoba/valveControl/README.md

     * Add/Remove events to schedule table
     * Get Schedule table with all timer events

+* Android App
+An android app is availble that integrates with this server software.
+See https://github.com/bodoba/valveControlApp

 ### Limitations

 **No security mechnisms  are provided**